aimeos/aimeos-docs/src/config/mshop/customer-manager.md

 prepared statement.
 It must include question marks for binding the values from the customer group item to the statement before they are sent to the database server.
-The order of the columns must correspond to the order in the saveItems() method, so the correct values are bound to the columns.
+The order of the columns must correspond to the order in the save() method, so the correct values are bound to the columns.

 The SQL statement should conform to the ANSI standard to be